RenePeuser/CompositeCollection/README.md

 # CompositeCollection
-A sample app how to use a composite collection with an data grid and the fast custom sort via list collection view
+A sample app how to use a composite collection with an data grid and the standard sort description